barcesat/nfc_business_card/README.md

 ## Step 2: Manufacture your PCB
 I have used JLCPCB to manufacture the PCBs, it was easy to do and the results look great (they even remade part of the batch because they found scratches on some of the boards, so I got more boards eventually).

-Here are the parameters I've used
+Here are the parameters I've used:
 - Base Material:	FR-4
 - Layers:	2
 - Dimension:	88.9 mm* 50.8 mm